Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 The Perspective Ecosystem
 ========================

-Perspectives in GraphCap are organized into modules that group related perspectives together.
+Perspectives in graphcap are organized into modules that group related perspectives together.
 This organization makes it easier to:

 - Find perspectives relevant to your interests
 - Enable or disable entire families of perspectives